dlds/yii2-ecom/README.md

 ```
 Technical overview
 ------------------
-The package lives under `\dlds\shop` namespace and consists of 3 sub-components (these can be overridden in configuration and are directly accessible as properties of the main component).
+The package lives under `\dlds\ecom` namespace and consists of 3 sub-components (these can be overridden in configuration and are directly accessible as properties of the main component).

 1. **basket** - provides shopping basket functionality
 2. **payment** - provides functionality for receiving payments